math-comp/dioid/README.md

 ssralg in the Mathcomp library.

 The main algebraic structures defined are:
-* semirigns: rings without oppositve for the additive law
 * dioids: idempotent semirings (i.e., forall x, x + x = x)
 * complete dioids: dioids whose canonical order (x <= y wen x + y = y) yields a compelete lattice
 * commutative variants (multiplicative law is commutative)

-More details can be found in comments at the beginning of each file.
+More details can be found in comments at the beginning of each .v file.

 Installation
 ------------

-This is available as an OPAM (>= 2.0) package:
+This is currently not available as an OPAM (>= 2.0) package:

+When MathComp Analysis for MathComp 2 will be released, this will be installable by typing:

 ```
 % opam repo add coq-released https://coq.inria.fr/opam/released